Forming a US LLC from India: Complete Guide (2026)

 | Royalties/fees for technical services | Taxed in India | 15% US withholding (treaty rate) | India credits US withholding |

-The single-member LLC structure creates a specific complication: Because the LLC is a disregarded entity for US tax purposes, income flows through to the individual owner.
-If the Indian founder has no US permanent establishment (PE) — meaning they perform services from India, not from within the US — the LLC's business profits are generally not taxable in the US.
+Here's the complication: because the LLC is a disregarded entity for US tax purposes, income flows through to you personally.
+If you perform services from India (no US permanent establishment), the LLC's business profits are generally not taxable in the US.
 They are taxable in India.

-This means many Indian founders with US LLCs have an Indian tax liability but no offsetting US tax credit, because no US tax was paid.
-The DTAA credit mechanism only applies when both countries tax the same income.
+The result: many Indian founders owe Indian tax on their LLC income but have no US tax credit to offset it, because no US tax was paid.
+The DTAA credit mechanism only works when both countries tax the same income.

 Tax Filing Obligations in India

-Indian residents with foreign assets or foreign income are required to:
+If you have foreign assets or foreign income, you're required to:

-- Disclose foreign assets in Schedule FA (Foreign Assets) of the Indian income tax return — this includes the US LLC, US bank accounts, and any signing authority over foreign accounts
+- Disclose foreign assets in Schedule FA of your Indian tax return.
+This includes the US LLC, US bank accounts, and signing authority over foreign accounts.

-- Report foreign income in Schedule FSI (Foreign Source Income) — including LLC profits, even if not distributed
+- Report foreign income in Schedule FSI, including LLC profits even if not distributed.

-- File using ITR-2 or ITR-3 — the simplified ITR-1 is not available to individuals with foreign income or foreign assets
+- File ITR-2 or ITR-3.
+The simplified ITR-1 is not available to individuals with foreign income or assets.

-- Comply with the Black Money Act, 2015 — non-disclosure of foreign assets or income is a criminal offense carrying penalties of up to 120% of the tax due and imprisonment of up to 10 years
+- Comply with the Black Money Act, 2015.
+Non-disclosure of foreign assets is a criminal offense: penalties up to 120% of tax due, imprisonment up to 10 years.

 FAQ